 Jane Davidson is the author of Evaluation Methodology Basics: The Nuts and Bolts of Sound Evaluation (Sage, 2005) and the e-book, Actionable Evaluation Basics: Getting Succinct Answers to the Most Important Questions (Real Evaluation, 2012).
 She is owner/ director of Real Evaluation (realevaluation.com).
 You can learn more about evaluation-specific methodologies in the blog she writes with Patricia Rogers at genuineevaluation.com.

-Emma Perk is the project manager for EvaluATE.
-She oversees production of the newsletter, helps to coordinate and produce our webinars, and works with both our CCLP and NVC.
+Emma Perk is co-principal investigator and project manager for EvaluATE, the evaluation support center for the National Science Foundation’s Advanced Technological Education (ATE) program.
+She has five years of evaluation experience, presenting in webinars and workshops for national and international audiences, developing resources, newsletters, and reports.
+She oversees production of the newsletter, coordinates our webinars, and works with both our CCLP and NVC.
 She also coordinates outreach with our contributing authors.
-She has a degree in Anthropology and experience with web design, graphic layout, and project coordination.
-She has contributed content to most of our products over the last three years.
+She has a degree in Anthropology and specializes in graphic design, data visualization, and project coordination.

 Serving as the CEO for Hezel Associates (Syracuse, NY), Kirk Knestis leads the firm’s strategic direction, research initiatives, and client services efforts.
 Having previously held the position of Director of Research and Evaluation for the firm, his research understandings are supported by diverse career experiences, including as a small business owner, STEM classroom teacher, university program administrator, and evaluator in university and Regional Education Lab settings.
 His particular research interests include evaluating uses of technology in education settings, policies and programs in STEM workforce development, and theory-based evaluation designs.
 Dr. Knestis earned a PhD in education policy and evaluation from the University of Virginia’s Curry School of Education and holds a Master in Teaching from Seattle University.